 Thanksgiving is an important American holiday, and sharing Thanksgiving dinner with American hosts in their home is a unique cultural experience.
 FIUTS students are invited to sign up to be matched with a host for this occasion.
-Our hosts come from all over Seattle and are excited to share their holiday with you!
+Our hosts live all over the greater Seattle area and are excited to share their holiday with you!

 Thanksgiving Dinner: Important Information for Students

 Thanksgiving is always the fourth Thursday in November.
 In 2017, Thanksgiving will be on Thursday, November 23.

 Thanksgiving is one of the most important American holidays.
 The historical event known as the “first Thanksgiving” was celebrated by Pilgrims (European settlers in what is now Massachusetts) and Native Americans during the Pilgrims’ first harvest in 1621.
 Traditionally, Thanksgiving celebrates people coming together to show gratitude for what they have, and is a time of year when friends and family get together to eat a meal and often recognizing what they are thankful for.
 Certain kinds of food are eaten at Thanksgiving, including turkey, stuffing, mashed potatoes, gravy, sweet potatoes, cranberry sauce, and pumpkin pie.

 While many religious institutions hold Thanksgiving services, Thanksgiving is not necessarily a religious holiday, and it is celebrated by people all over the country regardless of religious belief.
 Many people consider it very important that everyone have a chance to share this meal together with others, which is why they want to welcome you to their homes.